Centre Pompidou: Attendance

+Visitors to the centre totalled more than 5,209,678 in 2013, including 3,746,899 for the museum.

+The centre had 3.1 million visitors in 2022, a large increase from 2021 but still below 2019 levels, due to closures caused by the COVID-19 pandemic in France.

 Expansion

 Regional branches

-In 2010, the Centre Georges Pompidou opened a regional branch, the Centre Pompidou-Metz, in Metz a city 250 kilometres east of Paris.
+In 2010, the Centre Georges Pompidou opened a regional branch, the Centre Pompidou-Metz, in Metz, a city 250 kilometres east of Paris.
 The new museum is part of an effort to expand the display of contemporary arts beyond Paris's large museums.
 The new museum's building was designed by the architect Shigeru Ban with a curving and asymmetrical pagoda-like roof topped by a spire and punctured by upper galleries.
 The 77-metre central spire is a nod to the year the Centre Georges Pompidou of Paris was built – 1977.
 The Centre Pompidou-Metz displays unique, temporary exhibitions from the collection of the Musée National d'Art Moderne, which is not on display at the main Parisian museum.

 Since its inauguration, the institution has become the most visited cultural venue in France outside Paris, accommodating 550,000 visitors/year.

 Launched in 2011 in Chaumont, the museum for the first time went on the road to the French regions with a selection of works from the permanent collection.
 To do this, it designed and constructed a mobile gallery, which, in the spirit of a circus, will make camp for a few months at a time in towns throughout the country.
 However, in 2013, the Centre Pompidou halted its mobile-museum project because of the cost.

 In 2014, plans were released for a temporary satellite of the Centre Pompidou in the northern French town of Maubeuge close to the Belgian border.
 The 3,000-square-metre outpost, to be designed by the architects Pierre Hebbelinck and Pierre de Wit, is said to be located at the 17th-century Maubeuge Arsenal for four years.
 The cost of the project is €5.8 million.

 In 2015, the city authorities in Libourne, a town in south-western France, proposed a Pompidou branch housed in a former military base called Esog.

 In 2019, the Centre Pompidou announced plans to open a 22000 m2 conservation, exhibition and storage space in Massy (Essonne) by 2025.
 Project backers include the Région Ile-de-France and the French state.